interactivethings/catalog/docs/basics/configuration.md

 ```

-### Responsive sizes
+### `responsiveSizes`

 To test or document responsive behavior of [React](/specimens/react#responsive-display) and [HTML](/specimens/html#responsive-display) components, Catalog provides some basic default screen sizes (`small, medium, large` and `xlarge`).
 Given that each project has different requirements, you can easily define new sizes.

-Let's assume you want to work with a smart watch, a tablet and Desktop, the Catalog configuration could look something like this:
+Let's assume you want to work with a smart watch, a tablet and Desktop, the Catalog configuration could look like this:

 ```code
 ...